 How is a driving assessment arranged?

-If you apply for financial help for a DFW or IT vehicle, the application is first considered by Motability, the charity.
-If you're eligible for financial help, an advisor will contact you to discuss any essential vehicle requirements, for example wheelchair size, equipment you regularly travel with and your upper body strength.
-They'll arrange an appointment to visit you at home and from the discussion over the phone they will bring what they believe to be the most suitable vehicle to demonstrate at the appointment.
-If you are funding the DFW yourself, the converters will be able to discuss both new and Nearly New DFW options.
+If you are applying for financial help for a DFW or IT vehicle, the application is first considered by Motability, the Charity.
+If you're eligible for financial help, an advisor will contact you to discuss any essential information such as the size of your wheelchair, equipment you regularly travel with and your upper body strength.
+They'll then arrange an appointment for an assessor to visit you at home and from the discussion over the phone, they will bring what they believe to be the most suitable vehicle to demonstrate.

 What happens during an assessment?

 The purpose of the assessment is to understand your vehicle access, wheelchair loading and driving requirements.
 You'll be asked to complete some tests in order to establish your strength, range of movement and visual ability, which helps to identify the sorts of driving adaptations you may need.
 The assessor will also look at whether you can access the demonstration vehicle, attain a good driving position, safely secure the wheelchair and reach and operate the controls.

 What usually happens by the end of an assessment?

 In most cases, the vehicle and adaptations required can be agreed upon by the end of the first appointment.
 However, in some cases, a second visit may be needed to demonstrate alternative vehicles or adaptations.
 At this point in the process, you will be given some estimated guidelines around vehicle delivery times and how long they make take to convert.

 The converter is the company that will be converting the standard vehicle in to a DFW or IT WAV.
 There are a number of converters across the country, and many of them provide a nationwide service.